go-skynet/go-llama.cpp/README.md

 ## Attention!

-Since https://github.com/go-skynet/go-llama.cpp/pull/180 is merged, now go-llama.cpp is not anymore compatible with ggllm file, but it works with the new `gguf` file format.
+Since https://github.com/go-skynet/go-llama.cpp/pull/180 is merged, now go-llama.cpp is not anymore compatible with `ggml` format, but it works ONLY with the new `gguf` file format.
 See also the upstream PR: https://github.com/ggerganov/llama.cpp/pull/2398.

-If you need to use the `gglm` format, use the https://github.com/go-skynet/go-llama.cpp/releases/tag/pre-gguf tag.
+If you need to use the `ggml` format, use the https://github.com/go-skynet/go-llama.cpp/releases/tag/pre-gguf tag.

 ## Usage